sahurtado88/Documentacion/DevOps.md

 DevOps is a work culture primarily centered around collaboration, communication, and integration among the development teams.
 It was introduced to address the disconnect primarily between the development, operations, and quality assurance teams.
 As a result, it’s becoming crucial for businesses to adopt DevOps practices, not only for seamless software development and operations but also for the high quality of deployment for successful product delivery.

+The goal are fast tiem to market, few production failures, immediate recovery from failures

+In a devops cultur devs care about stability as well as speed and ops care about speed as well as stability

 Let’s briefly overview how the DevOps lifecycle works at every stage.

     Plan: In this stage, teams identify the business requirement and collect end-user feedback.
 They create a project roadmap to maximize the business value and deliver the desired product during this stage.